 For all Remote-Ready Models.
 The desired comfort setting can be selected on the wall thermostat and the log heater will automatically cycle from pilot to the heat setting selected.
+A wall-mount docking station is included.

 WALL-MOUNT ON/OFF SWITCH GWMS2